A complete list of metrics is available in the reference section.

-Butler SOS can be configured to store these metrics in InfluxDB and/or send them as MQTT messages.
+Butler SOS can be configured to store these metrics in InfluxDB/Prometheus and/or send them as MQTT messages.

-A session is essentially a user logging into Sense.
+A session (or more specifically, a “proxy session”) is created when a user logs into Sense.

 Knowing how many users are logged at any given time gives a Sense admin an understanding of when peak hours are, when service windows should be planed, whether the server(s) is too small or too big etc.